Rewritability in Monadic Disjunctive Datalog, MMSNP, and Expressive Description Logics: MDDLog, Simple MDDLog and CSP

 \item $I' \models \Pi_S$ implies $I \models \Pi$;

 \item $I \models \Pi$ implies $I' \models \Pi_S$ if the girth of $I'$ exceeds $k$.

 \end{enumerate}

-\end{enumerate} If $\Pi$ is of size $n$, then the size of $\Pi_S$ and the cardinality of $\Sbf'_E \cup \Sbf'_I$ are bounded by $2^{p(k \cdot \mn{log}n)}$, where $p$ is a polynomial. is the number of rules in $\Pi$ and $s$ the maximum The construction takes time polynomial in the size of~$\Pi_S$. \end{thm} The translation underlying Theorem~\ref{th:mmsnpToSimple} consists of three steps itself: first saturate $\Pi$ by adding all rules that can be obtained from a rule in $\Pi$ by identifying variables in the rule body and head in a consistent way; then rewrite $\Pi$ in an equivalence-preserving way so that all rule bodies are biconnected, introducing fresh unary and nullary IDB relations as needed.
+\end{enumerate} If $\Pi$ is of size $n$, then the size of $\Pi_S$ and the cardinality of $\Sbf'_E \cup \Sbf'_I$ are bounded by $2^{p(k \cdot \mn{log}n)}$, where $p$ is a polynomial.
+The construction takes time polynomial in the size of~$\Pi_S$. \end{thmC} The translation underlying Theorem~\ref{th:mmsnpToSimple} consists of three steps itself: first saturate $\Pi$ by adding all rules that can be obtained as a \emph{contraction} of a rule in $\Pi$, that is, by identifying variables in the rule body and head in a consistent way.
+Then rewrite $\Pi$ in an equivalence-preserving way so that all rule bodies are biconnected, introducing fresh unary and nullary IDB relations as needed.
 And finally replace the conjunction $q(\xbf)$ of all EDB atoms in each rule body with a single EDB atom $R_{q(\xbf)}(\xbf)$, additionally taking care of interactions between the new EDB relations that arise e.g.\ when we have two relations $R_{q(\xbf)}$ and $R_{p(\xbf)}$ such that $q(\xbf)$ is contained in $p(\xbf)$ in the sense of query containment.
 Details are in Appendix~\ref{app:step1tosimple}.